Intervention/docs/image/getting_started/installation.md

 ### Configuration

 By default Intervention Image uses PHP's GD library extension to process all images.
-If you want to switch to Imagick, you can pull a configuration file into your application by running on of the following artisan command.
+If you want to switch to Imagick, you can pull a configuration file into your application by running one of the following artisan command.

 #### Publish configuration in Laravel 5